sanka4rea/XinW_lab/README.md

-# XinW_lab
+# Dr. XinWang's Lab
-The homepage of Dr. XinWang's Lab in department of Biomedical Science of City University HongKong.
+The homepage of Dr. XinWang's Lab in department of Surgery of the Chinese University of Hong Kong.

 https://xinwlab.netlify.app/

-© 2020 · Copyright© 2020 Lin QI of Dr.Xin Wang's Lab. zzx.
+© 2018-2022 · Copyright© 2022 LIN QI of Dr.Xin Wang's Lab.
 All rights reserved.